kjolley/BIGSdb_documentation/administration.rst

 * set_user_passwords - allowed to modify other users' passwords (if built-in authentication is in use).
 * modify_loci - allowed to add or modify loci.
+* modify_locus_descriptions - allowed to modify the description text and external hyperlinks used.
+Even with this setting, only loci for which a user is explicitly set as a curator can be modified.
 * modify_schemes - allowed to add or modify schemes.
 * modify_sequences - allowed to add sequences to the sequence bin (for isolate databases) or new allele definitions (for sequence definition databases).